multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 More details can be found [here](/developers/constants/).
 :::

-The things you need to edit are the CLI parameters --pem and --project with your local paths.
+The things you need to edit are the CLI parameters `--pem` and `--bytecode` with your local paths.

 [comment]: # (mx-context-auto)